dcm4che/dcm4chee-arc-cs/docs/audit/general-message.rst

    "Instance", "U", "", "SOP Instance UID value(s)" "Encrypted", "U", "", "A single value of True or False indicating whether or not the data was encrypted."
    "Anonymized", "U", "", "A single value of True or False indicating whether or not all patient identifying information was removed from the data"
-   "ParticipantObjectContainsStudy", "U", "", "A Study Instance UID, which may be used when the ParticipantObjectIDTypeCode is not (110180, DCM, "Study Instance UID")."
+   "ParticipantObjectContainsStudy", "U", "", "A Study Instance UID, which may be used when the ParticipantObjectIDTypeCode is not (110180, DCM, 'Study Instance UID')."